See the Suffering of Others

 This is what the New Zealand Police Force asked the public in a video they released earlier this year.
 The short clip featured a young actor who played the part of a homeless child looking for food in the trash.
 The project was a social experiment to see how people would react – or more precisely – not react to the poor boy’s plight.

-The camera captures dozens of well-dressed people walking past the child without saying a word.
+The camera captures dozens of well-dressed people walking pass the child without saying a word.
 Some passersby approached the boy, but only to throw away trash in the bins he was sorting through.
 One person even appeared to take a picture of the child with his smartphone.
 Eventually, three school-aged young women are the only ones to stop and ask about the boy’s welfare, offering him food and money.

 Sadly, the overwhelming majority completely ignored this obviously tragic situation.